Klarrio/open-stream-processing-benchmark/README.md

 # Open stream processing benchmark

-This repository contains the code of the open stream processing benchmark.
+This repository contains the code of the open stream processing benchmark as decribed in the publication:

+(van Dongen, G., & Van den Poel, D. (2020).
+Evaluation of Stream Processing Frameworks.
+IEEE Transactions on Parallel and Distributed Systems, 31(8), 1845-1858.)[https://ieeexplore.ieee.org/abstract/document/9025240]

 It includes both the data stream generator to run the benchmark and the benchmarking code itself.

 Currently the benchmark includes Apache Spark (Spark Streaming and Structured Streaming), Apache Flink and Kafka Streams.